smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 ## [Conclusion](#conclusion)

 By using nested loops and locals, we achieved several benefits.
 First, we eliminated the need for repetitive resource blocks and reduced code duplication.
 Second, we improved maintainability by centralizing the deployment logic and reducing the chances of human error.
 Finally, our solution significantly reduced deployment time, allowing us to scale efficiently.

+Using Terraform now allows me to deploy multiple Cognitive accounts in different regions, with different model deployments per account in just a matter of minutes, something that took well over an hour via the GUI.

 In conclusion, leveraging Terraform's nested loops with locals provided a powerful and efficient solution for deploying multiple Azure OpenAI instances with multiple models.
 By automating the deployment process, we saved time, reduced errors, and improved maintainability.
 Now, we can focus on exploring the potential of Azure OpenAI without being weighed down by manual setup.